 After college, I spent many years in LA as the Director of Music at Hal Roach Studios, and composed music for dance productions and independent films.
 I also started an “all-girl band”, Mozaic, playing the Hollywood circuit, (Roxy, Whiskey A Go-Go, Troubadour, etc.).
 Later, I co-owned a recording studio in the heart of Hollywood, Kitchen Sync Studios, recording such iconic artists as Eazy-E and Ice T.

-My deep love of opera drew me to my beloved “City by the Bay”, where my first opera, Wuornos, was produced and then premiered at the Yerba Buena Center for the Arts.
+I had other aspirations, though… My deep love of opera and counterculture drew me to San Francisco where my first opera, WUORNOS, premiered at Yerba Buena Center for the Arts.
 The subject of this opera is Aileen Wuornos, known as “America’s First Female Serial Killer."
 This was a historic “first” for many reasons.
 The opera featured a large cast and full orchestra.

 My second is opera, Juana – a Spanish language chamber opera based on the rich, historical novel, “Sor Juana’s Second Dream”, by the award- winning writer, Alicia Gaspar de Alba.
 It’s about 17th century Mexican nun, poet and feminist icon, Sor Juana Inés de la Cruz.
 It premiered in 2019 with Opera UCLA.
 (Juana will have its East Coast premiere in NYC with dell'Arte Opera Ensemble in 2022.)